Le Laperouse current position

 - The Fitness (gym room with panoramic windows)

 - Leisure Area (has a small kids playroom, Photo Gallery and Internet stations)

-- Image & Photo Desk
+- Image and Photo Desk

 - Swimming pool’s sunbathing area (with luxury loungers)

-- Panoramic Lounge & Bar (with an Internet corner, grand piano, Library, “Panoramic Terrace” - served by the Panoramic Bar, it is the ship's late-night “disco”)
+- Panoramic Lounge and Bar (with an Internet corner, grand piano, Library, Panoramic Terrace (served by an outdoor Bar) is the ship's nightclub/disco)

 - Sun Deck (open-air sunbathing area, with bar, luxury loungers, padded chairs, showers, deck games - Shuffleboard, Golf Driving Net, 9-hole Mini-Golf)

 Stairs and elevators connect all decks.
 The Navigation Bridge has an open-bridge policy.
 It is available to visit throughout the day, but contingent upon weather conditions and security.

 Doctor's Office (Infirmary) with 24-hour duty service is also available, as well as laundry services (no dry-cleaning) and Wi-Fi access (throughout).
 Smoking on the ship is allowed only on outdoor decks.

 "Blue Eye" underwater lounge on the new Ponant yachts